 to inspire each learner and provide educational services that nurture their social, intellectual, emotional, and physical growth.
 BFS students are prepared to enter top universities worldwide and become responsible, contributing citizens in a rapidly changing world.
 Our ongoing commitment to intercultural understanding and a strong partnership of students, parents, and teachers allows us to achieve this in a caring and supportive environment.

 The library will promote active learning and independence in order to produce high academic achievement.
-The library will guide students to be responsible and ethical citizens as they learn research, access and evaluate information and manage their own digital footprints as lifelong learners.
-Using advocacy and collaboration, the library will integrate information literacy as students engage in inquiry based learning.
+The library will guide students to be responsible and ethical citizens as they learn to research, access and evaluate information, and to manage their own digital footprints as lifelong learners.
+Using advocacy and collaboration, the library will integrate information literacy as students engage in inquiry-based learning.
 Students will become effective communicators as they partake in participatory learning through shared knowledge, ownership and conversations.

 - Monday- Friday

 - Wednesday close at 3:30pm